Languages Supported

 npm install -D @types/d3 # TypeScript types

-Your package.json dependencies are installed during the build process when TelemetryOS builds your application.
+The package.json dependencies are installed during the build process when TelemetryOS builds the application.

 External API Integration